RobotLocomotion/drake-ci/cache_server/README.md

 - Update the time interval for the `cron` job running [`remove_old_files.py`](./remove_old_files.py).
-- Change the disk percent usage threshold in the `cron` job`.
+- Change the disk percent usage threshold in the `cron` job.
 - Increase the storage attached to the cache server.
 - Reduce the number of jenkins jobs that add to this cache server.